devailo/painter-website/README.md

 # Painter Website React.js Project

 ## About
-The project was at first supposed to be a personal website for a individual painter, but as more features and more accounts were needed for the sake of the project, the website became a hibrid - Portfolio/marketplace/social network.
+The project was at first supposed to be a personal website for a individual painter, but as more features and more accounts were needed for the sake of the project, the website became a hybrid - Portfolio/marketplace/social network.
 My idea is after the course ends, i am going to split the project in two different websites.
 One will be the personal portfolio painters site and the other will be the marketplace/social network.

 The web Page is also deployed with firebase for the react part and with render.com for the server.
 It is live and working: [Here](https://painter-website.web.app/)